eske4/RunningRouteGeneratorAPI/README.md

 # Running Route Generator API

-This API serves as an intermediary between the OpenRouteService API and a Supabase-hosted database, providing various functionalities for the front-end application available [here](https://github.com/eske4/RunningRouteGeneratorClient).
+This API serves as an link between the OpenRouteService API and a Supabase-hosted database, providing various functionalities for the front-end application available [here](https://github.com/eske4/RunningRouteGeneratorClient).

 ## API Endpoints: